coryo12345/systeminfo/README.md

 # systeminfo
   A simple nodejs App for getting system information
+  Designed for use on Windows.
+Functionality not guaranteed on other platforms.

 # Dependencies
   (Node Packages)